CodeVibranium/Bash-scripts/README.md

 - It helps to determine if the script has been executed successfully.
 - To retrieve the exit code of command use `$?`

+## Run the script

+- add the executable permissions to the script using `chmod`.
+- execute the script file using `./script-name.sh`